 Alcohol may also interfere with your ability to stick to your treatment plan as directed by your doctor.
 For instance, it may cause you to forget to take your medication on time.
-Missing doses could make Epclusa less effective in treating your HCV.
+Missing doses could make Epclusa less effective in treating your hepatitis C.

-For all of these reasons, you should avoid drinking alcohol when you have hepatitis C, especially when you’re being treated with Epclusa.
-If you have trouble avoiding alcohol, talk with your doctor.
+If you drink alcohol, you should avoid drinking alcohol when you have hepatitis C, especially when you’re being treated with Epclusa.
+If you have questions about the safety of drinking alcohol while taking Epclusa, talk with your doctor or pharmacist.

 If you have decompensated cirrhosis (severe symptoms from advanced liver disease) or other medical conditions, you may also be prescribed ribavirin to take with Epclusa.
 The dosage of ribavirin you’re prescribed will depend on your weight, kidney function, and other health conditions.
 Your doctor can tell you more.